Rokmaster Resources (CVE:RKR) Trading 42.9% Higher – Still a Buy?

 Rokmaster Resources Corp.
-(CVE:RKR – Get Free Report)’s stock price was up 42.9% during mid-day trading on Saturday .
-The company traded as high as C$0.05 and last traded at C$0.05.
-Approximately 780,425 shares changed hands during trading, an increase of 582% from the average daily volume of 114,388 shares.
+(CVE:RKR – Get Free Report)’s stock price traded up 42.9% during trading on Saturday .
+The stock traded as high as C$0.05 and last traded at C$0.05.
+780,425 shares traded hands during trading, an increase of 582% from the average session volume of 114,388 shares.
 The stock had previously closed at C$0.04.

 Rokmaster Resources Corp., an exploration stage company, engages in the acquisition, exploration, and development of mineral properties in North, Central, and South America.
 It explores for zinc, lead, silver, copper, gold, and polymetallic deposits, as well as precious metals.
 The company holds a 100% in the Duncan Lake property comprising 35 contiguous mineral claims that covers an area of 3,929 hectares; and a 55% interest in the Big Copper property located in the Slocan Mining Division in southeast British Columbia, Canada.